-The Professional Event Management Certificate (PEMC) offered by the Department of Hospitality, Hotel Management and Tourism provides students with an understanding of and ability to plan, implement and evaluate festivals, fairs and special events in a variety of settings - governmental, not-for-profit and commercial.
+The Professional Event Management Certificate (PEMC) provides students with the knowledge and skills to design, plan, manage, implement and evaluate experiences, meetings, conferences, tournaments, festivals, fairs and special events in a variety of settings – commercial, governmental and not-for-profit.
 This certificate is open to all majors.

-This program is also approved for delivery using asynchronous distance education technologies.
+This program is also approved for delivery via asynchronous distance education technology.

 | 3 |